Quantum Technology International Conference – QTech 2020

 Afterworks

-2 afterworks will be additional opportunities for you to network and enjoy your stay in Barcelona !
+2 afterworks will be additional opportunities for you to network and enjoy your stay in Berlin !

 CHAIRMAN